lacevedog92/lacevedog92/README.md

 ### Hello there

-### 🌱 I’m currently learning about development of mobile apps with ios
+### 🌱 Currently, I learning about of apps development with ios.
-### 💬 Ask me about SQL
+### 💬 Ask me about SQL.
-### ⚡ Fun fact: I very like it assembling LEGO's, swim and watch F1 every sunday
+### ⚡ Fun fact: I very like it assembling LEGO's, swim and watch F1 every sunday.